dibalokechanda/CNNs/content/index.md

 - https://animatedai.github.io/

-All Additional references are cited in the corresponding pages
+All Additional references are cited in the corresponding pages.